juannpmari/xtream-ai-assignment-engineer/README.md

   "pred_prices": "[530.0, 17329.0]"
 }
 ```
-An important detail is that,as explained above, we need to add manually the mean and standard deviation for the scaler, that are obtained during model training, to ensure that exactly the same transformations are applied during training and deployment.
+An important detail is that,as explained above, we need to manually add the mean and standard deviation for the scaler to the config file, which are obtained during model training, to ensure that the exact same transformations are applied during training and deployment.
 In the future, these values should be saved automatically during the execution of the training pipeline.
-In case of running the server manually (it should be necessary as the dockerfile runs it automatically), you need to run `uvicorn app:app --host 0.0.0.0 --port 8000`.
+In case of running the server manually (it shouldn't be necessary as the dockerfile runs it automatically), you need to run `uvicorn app:app --host 0.0.0.0 --port 8000`.

 #### Challenge 4
 Please refer to `challenge4.pdf`.